-We provide highly individualized lesson feedback based on the composers needs, interest, and current knowledge of composition techniques.
-Composers accepted into the studio receive dedicated attention, detailed feedback, and guidance to improve the student composer's understanding of what works in a composition and what needs improvement.
-While we don't believe in one correct style of composing music; many composers fail to see the fundamental flaws that affect the overall effectiveness of their compositions.
-Additionally, talented composers often fail simply because they don't understand the mechanics of the industry.
-Knowing how to format a musical score, submit works for publication, and gaining recognition are all important factors that go into developing as a composer.
+We provide highly-individualized lesson feedback based on the composers needs, interest, and current knowledge of composition techniques.
+Composers accepted into the studio receive dedicated attention, detailed feedback, and guidance to improve their understanding of how to effectively construct a composition, including components of melody, harmony, form, pace, and color.
+Many composers fail to see fundamental issues that affect the overall effectiveness of their compositions.
+Additionally, many talented composers fail to succeed simply because they don't understand the mechanics of the industry.
+Knowing how to format a musical score, submit works for publication, and gain recognition are all important factors that go into a composer's development.

-Composition students submit assignments and receive feedback in “The Composers Studio”.
-The online studio provides an opportunity for members to post music compositions, receive advice, and network with other composition students.
+Composition students submit assignments and receive feedback in The Composers Studio.
+The music composition studio provides an opportunity for members to post music compositions, receive advice, and complete music composition coursework.
 Whether you are an amateur or a professional composer, lessons provide the necessary instruction to help you realize your potential as a composer.

-Original Music Composition Resources and Articles.
-Many articles are available without enrollment in music composition lessons.
+Original Music Composition Resources and Articles: Many articles are available without enrollment in music composition lessons.
 Visit our free music composition article resource to browse the collection.

 Composers learn how to write for a variety of ensembles through coursework provided online.
 Courses provide appropriate fundamental training in music composition, while private instruction allows a student composer to develop creatively by writing original compositions.
 This three-part approach to training composers allows music composition students to progress rapidly and develop their own individual musical voice and style.

-Adequate progress for a composer requires that the student composer complete approximately two musical works per year and stays active in the current music theory course.
+Adequate progress for a composer requires that the student composer complete approximately two musical works per year and stays active in the current course.
 One of the works should be performed publicly by a local group or by the composer.
 Performances can be in the form of a recording or community event.